Schedule Detail of the Four Palaces Show

 Inherited A Cultural Heritage

 The practices relating to the Viet beliefs in the Mother Goddesses Three or Four Realms, known as “Chầu văn”, “hầu đồng”, “lễ thánh” appear boisterous and lively in temples, pagodas as well as other areas all over the country more than ever.
-Not only is a form of folk art with a long and tenacious history growth, but it also a belief of people in Mother Goddesses.
-It is said that Mother Goddess Worship Religion shows hope of controlling the lives of Asian women because they create, give birth, protect and develop the world both in the past and today.
+Not only is it a form of folk art with a long and tenacious history of growth, but it is also a belief of people in Mother Goddesses.
+It is said that Mother Goddess Worship Religion shows hope of controlling the lives of Asian women because they create give birth to, protect and develop the world both in the past and today.

 Structure of “Four Palaces Show”

 In 45 minutes of the Four Palaces Show, audiences can have a chance to witness the outstanding practiced traditional custom and culture of Vietnamese people’s lives.
-Going into trance is a unique ritual performance of Vietnam practiced over a thousand years, offering tourists a different and unique experience that they never have before.
-During the session, a number of artistic elements including music, singing, dancing and the use of colorful costumes are involved in through three parts of the show: “Chầu Đệ Nhị”, “Ông Hoàng Mười”, “Cô Bé Thượng Ngàn”.
+Going into trance is a unique ritual performance of Vietnam practiced for over a thousand years, offering tourists a different and unique experience that they never had before.
+During the session, a number of artistic elements including music, singing, dancing, and the use of colorful costumes are involved in three parts of the show: “Chầu Đệ Nhị”, “Ông Hoàng Mười”, “Cô Bé Thượng Ngàn”.

 1. Chầu Đệ Nhị: The reincarnation of Goddess of Mountain & Forest Performance

-People said that Goddess of Mountains & Forests with green shining costumes, feather fan and light on hand always brings luck and wealth to the people.
-This performance gives the audience an opportunity to witness the actress incarnating Goddess of Mountains and Forests with exact mood and gestures.
+People said that the Goddess of Mountains & Forests with green shining costumes, feather fans, and light on hand always brings luck and wealth to the people.
+This performance gives the audience an opportunity to witness the actress incarnating the Goddess of Mountains and Forests with exact mood and gestures.